Bachelor of Science

-Dr. Yang is an associate professor of computer science in the Department of Mathematics, Statistics, and Computer Science.
+Dr. Yang is an associate professor of computer science in the Department of Computer Science.
 Her research and teaching focus on computer network & wireless communication.

 Professor of Computer Science; Graduate Advisor

 Hairong (Helen) Zhao is a full professor in Computer Science.
 Besides teaching and research, she also serves as the Graduate Advisor in Computer Science.

 Associate Professor of Statistics

 Grethe Hystad is an Assistant Professor of Statistics.
 Her role is to teach and mentor students in statistics and to solve applied statistical research problems.